SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 A darkness spread across Twilight, the pony's face.
 "How many words are left in this story?"

-Rarity replies, "Five-hundred-and-eighty-three."
+Rarity replies, "Five hundred and eighty three."

 Pinkie gasps.
 "What's going to happen for the rest of the story then?"

 Silk Rose thought for a moment, then said, "[MATP](https://www.fimfiction.net/user/544735/MATP), you decide."

-[MATP](https://www.fimfiction.net/user/544735/MATP)'s section had to be cut due to budgetary constraints.
+Unfortunately, [MATP](https://www.fimfiction.net/user/544735/MATP)'s section had to be cut due to budgetary constraints.

 Rainbow Dash finally speaks like a normal pony, asking, "What does that even mean?"